 c) increasing total daily dose of insulin by at least 20%;

-Incidence of MACE in subjects treated with EGRIFTA(TM) versus placebo;
+incidence of MaCe in subjects treated with eGRiFTa[RegisteredTM] versus placebo;

 Percentage of subjects who require treatment for DR during the study and the percentage who require each type of treatment, such as laser photocoagulation, intravitreal injection, or vitrectomy.